-When visiting the Nature Center at Shaker Lakes, you will experience a number of habitats in a very small area ranging from vernal pool to upland forest, come out and explore the beauty of our natural habitats!
+When visiting the Nature Center at Shaker Lakes, you will experience a diversity of habitats.
+From vernal pool to upland forest, come out and explore the beauty of our natural habitats!

-Currently, the Big Marsh is closed off until Fall of 2019 due to the rennovation of the All People's Trail.
+Currently, the Big Marsh is closed from view until fall due to the rennovation of the All People's Trail.

 The hillsides and perimeter forest of the Nature Center can be described as upland forest.
 The dominant tree species is American beech, a species that tolerates drier soil conditions.
 Red oak is also present.
 Immerse yourself in their gorgeous fall colors!

-The vernal pool is naturally wet and supports an incredible diversity of wetland species such as Skunk Cabbage and a variety of sedges and ferns.
-Vernal pools are small seasonal ponds and a very important resource for many native species.
+The vernal pool is a naturally wet feature that supports an incredible diversity of native wetland species such as skunk cabbage and a variety of sedges and ferns.
+Vernal pools are small seasonal ponds and very important breeding places for many native species of amphibian.

 This dynamic urban stream changes course on a regular basis due to flooding and sedimentation.
-Four species of fish have been documented living in these waters.
-Take a minute to see what species of insects, fish, birds, amphibians, and plants you can find living in this little section of the Doan Brook.
+Take a minute to see what species of insect, fish, birds, amphibians, and plants you can find living in this quaint section of the Doan Brook.

 The hillsides and perimeter forest of the Nature Center can be described as upland forest.
 The dominant tree species is American beech (Fagus grandifolia), a species that tolerates drier soil conditions.
 Red oak is also present.
 The Rusty Knight Wildflower Garden is included in the upland forest because the majority of the herbaceous species planted in that space are native woodland species that need little care.
 The perimeter forest includes all of the wooded area on the hillside and hilltop that ring the Nature Center property and the forested area adjacent to the parking lot.
 It occupies approximately 5 acres.